BestTimesToVisit.com Logo

 money

-Carry some cash for smaller purchases and rural areas.
-While cards are widely accepted in tourist resorts and larger towns, many smaller cafes, market stalls, and rural restaurants might prefer or only accept cash.
-ATMs are plentiful, but it's always handy to have a bit of Euros on you.
+Carry some Euros in cash for smaller purchases and local markets.
+While credit cards are widely accepted in hotels, restaurants, and larger shops, many smaller 'tiendas' (shops), beach kiosks, or rural cafes might prefer or only accept cash.
+ATMs are readily available, but it's always good to have a small amount on hand for convenience.

 safety